-Whether it’s a wedding, Christmas dinner or a birthday, throwing an eco friendly party is easier than you think!
-Here are some of my best tips
+Whether it’s a wedding, Christmas dinner or a birthday, here are my best eco friendly party tips to help your gathering be greener!

 By Chere Di Boscio